longshot099/trivia-game/README.md

 Created for Iphone X. Trivia Application MVP using API from Open Trivia Database.
-MVP completed in ~9 hours.